kalanaS95/Light-Weight-DIFT/README.md

-**View from the attacker’s perspective Light weight DIFT implementation**
+**View from the adversary’s perspective Light weight DIFT implementation**

-View from the attacker’s perspective Light weight DIFT was implemented to give security analysts an clear picture of the processes created by a malicious program during its execution.
+View from the adversary’s perspective Light weight DIFT was implemented to give security analysts an clear picture of the processes created by a malicious program during its execution.
 This tool helps to visualize process trace of an malicious program using graphs through the logs generated while the malicious program was running.
-Attacker- side Light weight DIFT implementation mainly consists of two components.
+View from the adversary's- perspective Light weight DIFT implementation mainly consists of two components.

 **1. Intel PIN based logging tool**
     Logging tool is a C/C++ program built using Intel Pin tool which allows to bind to